 For instance, by the end of this year, approximately 20,100 units in older buildings (that previously served other purposes) will be starting a new life as apartments — that’s almost double the number of apartments converted in 2020 and 2019 combined.
 So far, through adaptive reuse alone, this new decade has already created nearly 32,000 apartments, 41% of which are in former office buildings.

 Specifically, former offices comprise one-quarter of future projects in which more than 52,700 units are expected to become available in 2022.
 That’s 12,300 rental apartments in the pipeline to match the 13,250 that have already been converted in the last two years.
 Notably, work-from-home arrangements that came as a result of the pandemic also spurred office transformations nationwide, although these weren’t as abundant as hotel redevelopments in the wake of the hospitality industry crisis.

 So, while the 2010s put residential adaptive reuse on the map, we dug into Yardi Matrix data to see what the 2020s have in store.

 32,000 Adaptive Reuse Apartments Converted at Start of Decade

 The turn of the decade began with around 11,800 converted apartments being delivered in 2020 — double the number of units adapted in 2010.
 And, because an estimated 20,100 more will have entered the market by year end, it’s easy to see why investors and developers are increasingly taking the conversion approach in a more climate-aware society.

 “Perhaps the most compelling reason to choose adaptive reuse for apartments versus new apartment construction is the lower environmental impact, especially if demolition is involved,” said Emil E. Malizia, PhD, CRE, of the Department of City & Regional Planning, UNC at Chapel Hill.
 “Adaptive reuse mitigates climate change; demolition and new construction do not.”

-Former fort, courtesy of The Marine Residence at Historic French Fort in Memphis, TN
+Former hospital, courtesy of The Marine Residence at Historic French Fort in Memphis, TN